MicrosoftDocs/msteams-docs/msteams-platform/toolkit/prerequisite.md

 Registers a Teams app in [Developer](https://dev.teams.microsoft.com/home) using the manifest template in `templates/appPackage/manifest.local.template.json`.

-After registering and configuring the app, local debug files get generated.
+After registering and configuring the app, local debug files are generated.

 ### Collaborate using Toolkit